wlonk/arcadia/appendices/geography_and_culture.rst

 Erasmus Darwin, and James Watt all call or called this area home, and while the philosophical Lunar Society of Birmingham has collapsed, its influence is still felt.

+It is said that the most powerful and malicious fairy of the Midlands, Black Annis, was trapped in her cave in the Dane Hills when a powerful magician of the previous age barred the entrance with a great oak tree.

 The North
 ~~~~~~~~~